inspr/core-legacy/docs/workspace_init.md

 cd yamls
 ```

 And within this folder we will create the `.yaml` files which describe each of the Inspr structures that will be built inside the cluster.
-This part of the tutorial wont take a closer look at every minimum detail on how to write the YAML files, but you can find more information about it [here](yamls/index.md).
+This part of the tutorial won't take a closer look at every minimum detail on how to write the YAML files, but you can find more information about it [here](yamls/index.md).

 **1) dApp YAMLs**
 The first file to be created is `table.yaml`, which is the dApp that will contain Ping and Pong Nodes: